 Many travellers planning a trip to Trinidad question whether to take a tour package or travel independently.
 Either approach will give you an unforgivable trip to Trinidad and there is no right or wrong option.
 Taking a tour is a popular option because it definitely takes out the stress of organising.

 Check out Viator who have a huge range of tours to Trinidad for carnival, from all-inclusive carnival packages, to J’ouvert tours and so much more.
 There are even plenty of day tours around the island!
 You could also contact a carnival concierge service who will help you organise your whole holiday.

 Or if you are lucky enough to have time off after carnival then you could always book a tour exploring the islands.
 This is a great option because not only do you not have to worry about the details check out Tour Radar for a host of different itineraries.

 You may need to get some recommended vaccines before you travel.
 It is recommended to get Hepatitis A, Hepatitis B and Yellow fever, but we recommend checking with your doctor.

 USA, Canada, British and EU citizens do not need a Tourist Visa to enter Trinidad and Tobago.
 However, a valid passport is required!
 For other countries please check your entry visa requirements.

-We can’t stress enough the importance of travel insurance!
-Being protected on your travels is a irreplaceable peace of mind.
-Don’t learn the hard way about the importance of travel insurance, never travel without coverage.
-Get a quote through our recommended insurance provider, World Nomads.
+We can’t stress enough the importance of travel insurance being protected on your travels is an irreplaceable peace of mind.
+Don’t learn the hard way about the importance of travel insurance.
+Never travel without coverage.